aharden/aharden-puppet_ent_agent/README.md

 ####`config`

-Path to the puppet.conf file (defaults to /etc/puppetlabs/puppet/puppet.conf)
+Path to the puppet.conf file.
+Defaults:
+* Unix/Linux: '/etc/puppetlabs/puppet/puppet.conf'
+* Windows: '${appdata}/PuppetLabs/puppet/etc/puppet.conf'

 ####`package_ensure`

+Default setting: 'latest'

+To disable PE agent upgrades, set this to 'present'.

+##For Debian/RedHat OS families:
-Version of pe-agent to ensure, by default this is set to latest, and uses the 'current' package repository on the master. *This will auto upgrade agents if master is updated.*
+Version of pe-agent to ensure, by default will use the 'current' package repository on the master. *This will auto-upgrade agents if master is updated.*

 If you specify a version number, it may cause issues with general vs specific version differences (ie 3.2.0 vs 3.2.0.el6.1).

-To disable updating, set this to 'present'.

-AIX/Solaris/Windows don't support this: see the related *version* variable documented below.
+##For AIX/Solaris/Windows OS families:
+These OS's don't support packages; if managing agent installation on them, set package_ensure to the desired version of the PE agent.

 ####`master`